sartorlab/mint/README.md

 ##### methylSig

 The results of the tests for differential methylation with `methylSig` go in `test_hybrid/bisulfite/methylsig_calls`.
-The session image for each `methylSig` run is saved as an `.RData` file in `test_hybrid/RData`.
+The `R` session image for each `methylSig` run is saved as an `.RData` file in `test_hybrid/RData`.
 This allows for retesting for differential methylation with different parameters without having to read in all the data again.

 #### Pulldown

 ##### bowtie2

 The results of `bowtie2` alignments go in `test_hybrid/pulldown/bowtie2_bams`.
 All alignments are sorted and indexed after they are aligned, and the mapping efficiencies are output to a text file in the same folder.

+##### Genome coverage

+The read pileups using `bedtools genomecov` go in `test_hybrid/pulldown/pulldown_coverages`.
+This includes both for pulldowns with an antibody and input pulldowns.
+The corresponding coverage `.bedGraph` files are compressed into `.bigWig`s and placed in `test_hybrid/test_hybrid_hub/hg19`.
+For downstream use, a 'merged' coverage `.bed` file is created taht fills gaps of up to 20bp.

 ##### macs2